ballerina-attic/docs-ballerina-vscode-extension/en/docs/architecture-diagram/architecture-diagram.md

 ### Other capabilities

-In addition to the above, the Ballerina Project Design Diagram tool includes the following features.
+In addition to the above, the Ballerina Project Design tool includes the following features.

 - Filter the services and types based on the packages
 - Rearrange the diagram as appropriate